RobinBoers/thinkchat/README.md

 ThinkChat is a simple chatting app using socketio.
 It's going to be a replacement for [Nindo Chat](https://github.com/RobinBoers/Nindo#nindo) on my website.
 It's discord themed and I plan on making multiple rooms.

+NOTE: I added buttons for channels, but they aren't functional yet!

 ### Features

 These are the features I plan on implementing.